nicciniamh/sensorfs/Readme.md

 * Debian is a registred trademark by [Software in the Public Interest, Inc.](www.debian.org)
 * [SQLite3](https://www.sqlite.org/copyright.html) is public domain.
 * Python is Copyright &copy; 2001-2023.
 [Python Software Foundation.](http://www.python.org)
-* pygrip is Copyright &copy; 2014-2022 Joe Esposito <joe@joeyespo.com>
+* PyGrip is Copyright &copy; 2014-2022 Joe Esposito <joe@joeyespo.com>
-* macdown is Copyright &copy; 2014–2016 Tzu-ping Chung.
+* MacDown is Copyright &copy; 2014–2016 Tzu-ping Chung.
 * draw.io is &copy; 2005-2023 JGraph Ltd.
 * Linux is a registered trademark  by the [Linux Foundation.](https://www.linuxfoundation.org)
 * UNIX is a registered trademark of [The Open Group](https://unix.org/trademark.html)
 * JSON is defined by [EMCA](https://ecma-international.org/publications-and-standards/standards/ecma-404/)